Organwolf/100-days-of-code/log.md

 **Today's Progress**: Learnt how to use the _useEffect_ hook.

 **Thoughts**: It's kind of strange learning front-end development because things change fast.
 Tutorials, blog and forum posts made two years ago are most likely outdated, at least to some extent.
 That has been the case for me when trying to learn React.
-I've read, and heard from others, that I shouldn't use the (lifecycle methods)[https://reactjs.org/docs/state-and-lifecycle.html].
+I've read, and heard from others, that I shouldn't use the [lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html).
 Only if it was an emergency.
 I hadn't learnt how hooks worked either so I was kind of stuck between two ways of dealing with the lifecycle of a component not knowing how to use either one.
 Well, now I've been introduced to the _useEffect_ hook and below I've tried to demonstrate how it works.

 **Experimented with**: